titon/toolkit/docs/en/components/grid.md

 To begin, a grid consists of a `.grid` which wraps a collection of columns.
 Each column requires a `.col` and either a `.span-*` or one of the responsive column classes (more information below).
-There are 12 span classes which originate from the [Base component](base.md).
+There are 12 span classes which originate from the [base CSS](../development/css/base.md).

 When placing columns, the number of columns should equal the max amount allowed in the grid.
 For example, the `.span-*` should equate to 12, where as responsive columns have different caps.